-Stock features showy spikes of fragrant semi-double pink flowers with purple overtones rising above the foliage from late spring to early summer.
+Purple Stock features showy spikes of fragrant double purple flowers rising above the foliage from late spring to early summer.
 The flowers are excellent for cutting.
 Its tomentose oval leaves remain grayish green in color throughout the season.

 Landscape Attributes